 Start Mediation Today

 If you want to resolve your family law issues through mediation, contact South Florida certified family law mediation attorney Michael Lechtman today.
 Michael Lechtman strongly advocates alternative dispute resolution to save parties time, money, and stress during the divorce process.
 If mediation does not produce an agreement, Mr. Lechtman is a 39-year veteran divorce attorney who skillfully handles contested issues in court.
 His experience also includes helping South Florida residents all over the world in military divorce proceedings.
-Call (305) 652-9500 today for a free consultation or contact us online.
+Call (305) 652-9500 today for a consultation or contact us online.